Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 2. `[Optional]` host
 Example / Default value: `127.0.0.1`
-Description: The host used for multi-server communication (if you don\'t know what this is, use the default settings)
+Description: The host used for multi-server communication (if you don't know what this is, use the default settings)

 3. `[Optional]` port
 Example / Default value: `5000`
-Description: The port used for multi-server communication (if you don\'t know what this is, use the default settings)
+Description: The port used for multi-server communication (if you don't know what this is, use the default settings)

 4. `[Optional]` name
 Example / Default value: `SMP`